-Exhibit Number Description of Document 1.1 Form of Underwriting Agreement 3.1 Second Amended and Restated Memorandum and Articles of Association of the Registrant, as currently in effect 3.2 Form of Third Amended and Restated Memorandum and Articles of Association of the Registrant (effective immediately prior to the completion of this offering) 4.1 Registrant's Specimen Certificate for Ordinary Shares 4.2 Form of Deposit Agreement between the Registrant and JP Morgan Chase Bank, N.A., as depositary 4.3 Form of American Depositary Receipt evidencing American Depositary Shares (included in Exhibit 4.2) 5.1 Opinion of Harney Westwood & Riegels 10.1 Collaboration and License Agreement among Legend Biotech USA, Inc., Legend Biotech Ireland Limited and Janssen Biotech, Inc., dated December 21, 2017 10.2 Form of Indemnification Agreement between the registrant and each of its executive officers and directors 10.3+ Employment Agreement between the registrant and Yuan Xu 10.4+ Employment Agreement between the registrant and Ying Huang 10.5+ Share Option Scheme (including proxy form, notice of grant, notice of exercise and share purchase agreement and investment representation statement) 10.6 Lease Agreement between Legend Biotech USA, Inc. and Genscript USA Holding, Inc., dated February 8, 2018 21.1 Principal Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP, an independent registered public accounting firm 23.2 Consent of Harney Westwood & Riegels (included in Exhibit 5.1)
+Exhibit Number Description of Document 1.1 Form of Underwriting Agreement 3.1 Second Amended and Restated Memorandum and Articles of Association of the Registrant, as currently in effect 3.2 Form of Third Amended and Restated Memorandum and Articles of Association of the Registrant (effective immediately prior to the completion of this offering) 4.1 Registrant's Specimen Certificate for Ordinary Shares 4.2 Form of Deposit Agreement between the Registrant and JP Morgan Chase Bank, N.A., as depositary 4.3 Form of American Depositary Receipt evidencing American Depositary Shares (included in Exhibit 4.2) 4.4 Investors' Rights Agreement, dated March 30, 2020, by and among the Registrant and the investors named therein 5.1 Opinion of Harney Westwood & Riegels 10.1 Collaboration and License Agreement among Legend Biotech USA, Inc., Legend Biotech Ireland Limited and Janssen Biotech, Inc., date December 21, 2017, as amended 10.2 Form of Indemnification Agreement between the Registrant and each of its executive officers and directors 10.3+ Employment Agreement between the Registrant and Yuan Xu 10.4+ Employment Agreement between the Registrant and Ying Huang 10.5+ Share Option Scheme (including proxy form, notice of grant, notice of exercise and share purchase agreement and investment representation statement) 10.6 Lease Agreement between Legend Biotech USA, Inc. and Genscript USA Holding, Inc., dated February 8, 2018 10.7 2020 Restricted Shares Plan (including form of Restricted Share Unit Award Agreement)

-Exhibit Number Description of Document 24.1 Powers of Attorney (included on signature page) 99.1 Code of Business Conduct and Ethics of the Registrant
+Exhibit Number Description of Document 21.1 Principal Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP, an independent registered public accounting firm 23.2 Consent of Harney Westwood & Riegels (included in Exhibit 5.1) 24.1 Powers of Attorney (included on signature page) 99.1 Code of Business Conduct and Ethics of the Registrant

-Portions of this exhibit have been omitted in accordance with Item 601(b)(10) of Regulation S-K.

-- Indicates management contract or compensatory plan To be filed by amendment +
+Portions of this exhibit have been omitted in accordance with Item 601(b)(10) of Regulation S-K. Indicates management contract or compensatory plan To be filed by amendment